franktmy/LInteraction/README.md

 # LInteraction - Interaction Plugin for Unreal engine
 ## Dependence - [Ltween](https://github.com/liufei2008/LTween)
-If you want to use this plugin,you must download **LTween** from Fab or Github first.
+If you want to use this plugin,you must download [LTween](https://github.com/liufei2008/LTween) or [LGUI](https://github.com/liufei2008/LGui)(This plugins contains LTween) from Fab or Github first.
 ## Component
 ### YoyoTweener
 | Function | Description |